 an accurate and detailed technical description of the goods (i.e. photographs and description of the original product and packaging)

 the name and address of the contact person appointed by the right holder

 country or area of provenance of the infringing goods

 any specific information the right holder may have concerning the type or pattern of fraud.

 Where to File the Application

-The application must be filed with the customs authority of the European Union member state(s) in which action is requested, or with the customs authority of one member state only, but with extension to all European Union member countries if the right concerned is a Community right (e.g. a Community trademark or Community design).
+The application must be filed with the customs authority of the European Union member state(s) in which action is requested, or with the customs authority of one member state only, but with extension to all European Union member countries if the right concerned is a European Union-wide right (e.g. a trademark of the European Union or Community design).